GIDSOpenStandaarden/welldata-implementation-guide/input/pagecontent/dynamic-data.md

 `<user pod>/weare/https%3A%2F%2Fwww.hl7.org%2Ffhir%2FObservation/<uuid>.ttl`

 Observations can contain all measured values about a patient.
-In our project we cover the following observations with the according SNOMED-CT codes:
+In our project we cover the following observations with the according SNOMED-CT or Loinc codes:

 | Name | Description | CODE | Intake vragenlijst | GGDM | Zipster | Selfcare |
 | -------- | -------- | -------- | -------- | -------- | -------- | -------- |